vahidmohsseni/rust-rocksdb/README.md

-# An implementatio of SkipList DS with Rust Lang
+# An implementation of SkipList DS with Rust Lang